 Foreign Currency Options.
 Portfolios that invest in foreign currency-denominated securities may buy or sell put and call options on foreign currencies.
 These Portfolios may buy or sell put and call options on foreign currencies either on exchanges or in the OTC market.
 A put option on a foreign currency gives the purchaser of the option the right to sell a foreign currency at the exercise price until the option expires.
-A call option on a foreign currency gives the purchaser of the option the right option expires.
+A call option on a foreign currency gives the purchaser of the option the right to purchase the currency at the exercise price until the option expires.
 Currency options traded on U.S. or other exchanges may be subject to position limits which may limit the ability of a Portfolio to reduce foreign currency risk using such options.
 OTC options differ from exchange-traded options in that they are bilateral contracts with price and other terms negotiated between buyer and seller, and generally do not have as much market liquidity as exchange-traded options.
-Under definitions adopted by the CFTC and SEC, many foreign currency options are considered swaps for certain purposes, including determination of whether such instruments need to be exchange-traded and centrally cleared as discussed further in "Risks of Potential Government Regulation of Derivatives."
+Under definitions adopted by the CFTC and SEC, many foreign currency options are considered swaps for certain purposes, including determination of whether such instruments need to be exchange-traded and centrally cleared as discussed further in "Risk of Potential Government Regulation of Derivatives."